 Cloud-based solutions provide a multitude of benefits.
 In addition to lower cost of ownership and an optimized IT infrastructure, they also offer increased availability of resources to employees.
 Whether these employees work remotely or from an office, they will have a consistent printing experience at any location worldwide.
-The recent shift to the digital workplace (link to the landing page) demands flexibility and 24/7 availability of resources.
+The recent shift to the digital workplace demands flexibility and 24/7 availability of resources.
 Cloud-based solutions offer all this and more.

 Real customers, real results